Step-By-Step Guide For Researchers

 It is also possible that the IRB will grant Conditional Approval, meaning approval is contingent upon minor changes or additional required documentation that can be submitted later.
 These conditions would be explained in a Conditional Approval Letter.

-9. The researcher receives an IRB Approval Letter.
+9. The researcher receives an official IRB Approval Letter.

-Approval expires one year after the date stated on the letter.
+Approval for the research project expires one year after the date stated on the letter.

-10. The researcher will add the IRB Protocol ID to relevant documentation.
+10. The researcher adds the IRB Protocol ID to relevant documentation (for Expedited or Full Board Review).

-The Protocol ID should be added to the Consent Form and recruitment documents before research begins.
+For non-exempt research, the Protocol ID needs to be added to the Consent Form and Recruitment documents before research begins.
 The researcher will also refer to this number in the subject line of all future communication with the IRB.

 If the research is Exempt, there will be no Protocol ID number and those sections may be deleted.